What is alcohol-induced cardiomyopathy?

 To diagnose this condition, healthcare providers will typically use several of the following methods.

 This involves a doctor examining you for visible symptoms such as swelling in your legs or bulging neck veins.
 They will also use a stethoscope to listen to your heart and lung sounds.
-Alcoholic cardiomyopathy commonly causes a crackling sound in the lungs and heart murmurs (an unusual sound in your heartbeat that can indicate a problem).
+Alcohol-induced cardiomyopathy commonly causes a crackling sound in the lungs and heart murmurs (an unusual sound in your heartbeat that can indicate a problem).

 To diagnose changes in the shape of your heart, doctors need to see the shape of your heart in the first place.
 They can do that using the following tests: